F-Purity of Binomial Edge Ideals: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank the anonymous referee for their helpful feedback which improved this paper.
 The authors would also like to thank Anna Brosowsky, Kyle Maddox, Matthew Mastroeni, Lance Edward Miller, Vaibhav Pandey, Claidu Raicu, Lisa Seccia, Anurag Singh, and Matteo Varbaro for helpful discussions.
+The authors would like to thank Justin Fong for pointing out some typos.
 The first author would like to thank Uli Walther for helpful feedback on earlier drafts of this paper.
 LaClair was partially supported by National Science Foundation grant DMS--2100288 and by Simons Foundation Collaboration Grant for Mathematicians \#580839.
 McCullough was partially supported by National Science Foundation grant DMS--2401256.